TriForceX/BootstrapExtended/README.md

 * Adobe Dreamweaver
 * NetBeans
 * Brackets
+* Atom
 * Notepad++

 # Recommended Tools for server
-* WAMP Server
+* WAMP Server (Windows)
-* MAMP Server
+* MAMP Server (Mac OSX)
+* LAMP Server (Linux)
-* XAMPP Server
+* XAMPP Server (All)

 # For Web Masters
-If you want to use some of the code pieces from above, just keep my code comments.
+Im not the author of some plugins, but i try to let other people find the best way to use them.
 If you have any question feel free to contact me at admin@gznetwork.com